joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/GaugeAreaBuilder.md

 # Kendo.Mvc.UI.Fluent.GaugeAreaBuilder

-Defines the fluent interface for configuring the .
+Defines the fluent interface for configuring the GaugeArea.

 ## Methods